Anjouan: Cuisine

 The local cuisine has a great deal of Arab and French influence.
 Spices such as turmeric, cloves, and cumin are widely used.
 Meals common to Anjouan include fish with coconut rice, pigeon pea stew, cooked taro dishes, and cassava dishes.
-The cassava leaves are eaten just as commonly as the roots, often paired with rice and referred to as "mataba".
-Spicy peppers are also common in the form of a hot sauce called "putu", which is prepared by grinding fresh peppers together on stone.
+The cassava leaves are eaten just as commonly as the roots, cooked with coconut milk and often paired with rice as the dish "Mataba".
+Hot peppers are also common in the form of a hot sauce called "putu", which is prepared by grinding fresh peppers together on stone.
 Spice level and general flavor of putu greatly depending on family and region.

 Different regions of Anjouan are known for producing different crops, with clove trees filling the Northeast corner of the island and the central mountainous region being rich with lychee fruit trees.
 Bananas, jackfruit, breadfruit, mangoes, papaya, red guava, green guava, a variety of lime, and small oranges are commonly found all over the island.
 Vanilla is grown by some for selling and exporting, but is not commonly consumed by Comorians themselves.